25 SQ FT

-Self-storage is a fuss-free way of storing your stuff in a place that is safe and clean, and you have the flexibility and freedom to access your things anytime you need and want to.
+Self-storage is a fuss-free way of storing your stuff in a place that is safe and clean, while having the freedom to access your things any time you need and want to.

 - Who is self-storage meant for?

 Self-storage is meant for everybody.
-Self-storage for personal usage lets you store all your excess things that aren’t frequently used in a place that is secure and clean, freeing up lots of valuable space in your home.
+Self-storage lets you store all your excess things that aren’t frequently used in a place that is secure and clean, freeing up lots of valuable space in your home.

-Self-storage for businesses lets you store business documents and files, which may hold sensitive information in a secure environment.
-Self-storage is also quite cost-effective as compared to other storage methods, allowing you to save a lot of money.
+Storage units for businesses lets you store business documents and files, which may hold sensitive information in a secure environment.
+It is also quite cost-effective as compared to other storage methods, allowing you to save a lot of money.

 - How do I transport my items to the self-storage unit?

-Depending on each storage company, you might have to arrange for your transport, or some have their in-house movers.
-Personal transport like a rental van will make sure that your items arrive safely in the unit.
+Depending on each storage company, you might have to arrange for your transport, while some have their in-house movers.
+With a private transportation like a rental van, you can make sure that your items will arrive safely in the unit.
 It is also recommended that you personally see the unloading and storing of your items.
 Inspect first if there are broken items.
-There are walkways that are appropriately spaced wide apart to allow unrestricted movement and the large elevators ensure that you can complete the move in just one trip.
+There are walkways that are appropriately spaced wide apart to allow unrestricted movement.

 - Will I be provided with a lock to secure my storage unit?

-For security purposes, you’ll not be provided with a lock.
-You’re required to bring your lock or buy one at the storage facility.
+For security purposes, you will not be provided with a lock.
+You can bring your own lock or buy one at the storage facility.
 It is advisable to buy your lock outside.
-Make sure that it’s strong and thick enough to prevent any break-ins and ensure that you’ve duplicate keys to unlock it if you misplace your existing key.
+Make sure that it’s strong and thick enough to prevent any break-ins and ensure that you have duplicate keys to unlock it should you misplace your existing key.

 - What are the different storage unit sizes available?

 Storage unit sizes range from 2.25 square meters to 18 square meters, allowing you to store practically anything under the sun from automobiles, mattresses and bed frames to small items like antiques and personal memorabilia.

 - How do I know what storage size I need?